Show Trucks VS. Street Trucks

 One thing that we can tell you for sure though.
 No matter what your build is, a set of ARKON OFF-ROAD wheels will enhance it.
 Today we are walking you through the difference between a show and a street truck but this just goes to show how versatile our wheels can be and how great they look on all builds.

 What exactly is a street truck.
 Urban Dictionary, which is a completely credible source and is only dedicated to the education of today's youth defines a street truck as, and I quote, any LS powered truck capable of spinning tire.
-While the English are broken and the sentence structure is a little limiting, it still makes some sense.
+While the English is broken and the sentence structure is a little limiting, it still makes some sense.

 For the purpose of this blog, we're going to define a street truck as exactly what the name implies, which is quite literally a truck built for the streets.
 Usually, these trucks are built to make big power and put it down effectively.
 I mean, when I think street truck, I think burnout machine.
 The idea of street trucks isn't new by any means.